-Module Content: • Review of signal representations and transform concepts.
+Module Content: • Review of the Laplace transform and its applications to Circuit Analysis.

-- \ The Laplace Transform and its Applications to Circuit Analysis. - Fundamentals of Fourier series and the Fourier Transform. - Ideal and Butterworth filters. - Fundamentals of Sampled data signals, digital systems, z-transforms. - Discrete Fourier Transform (DFT) and the Fast Fourier Transform (FFT).

-• Implementations of digital Infinite Impulse Response (IIR) and Finite Impulse Response (FIR) filters.
+- Fourier series and the Fourier Transform. - Ideal and Butterworth filters. - Fundamentals of Sampled data signals, digital systems, z-transforms. - Discrete Fourier Transform (DFT) and the Fast Fourier Transform (FFT). - Implementations of digital Infinite Impulse Response (IIR) and Finite Impulse Response (FIR) filters.

-Intended Learning Outcomes: Technical Outcomes Upon completion of the module, students should be able to: - Demonstrate knowledge and understanding of the mathematical methods and their application to signals and systems; including complex numbers; elementary signals; Fourier series and spectral analysis; the Laplace, Fourier, Zand Discrete Fourier Transforms and their applications to electronic and electrical systems.
+Upon completion of the module, students should be able to:

+- Demonstrate knowledge and understanding of the mathematical methods and their application to signals and systems; including complex numbers; elementary signals; Fourier series and spectral analysis; the Laplace, Fourier, Z- and Discrete Fourier Transforms and their applications to electronic and electrical systems.
 Assessed by the Examination and the Lab Portfolio (SM2p). - Identify, classify, and describe the performance of analogue and digital signals and signal processing systems by the application of analytic methods and modelling techniques.
 Assessed by the Examination and the Lab Portfolio.
-(EA3p)- Apply computational methods in order to solve engineering problems involving for time-domain and frequencydomain analysis of continuous and discrete-time systems, modelling and mathematical analysis in MATLAB and systems simulation in Simulink.
+(EA3p) - Apply computational methods in order to solve engineering problems involving for time-domain and frequency-domain analysis of continuous and discrete-time systems, modelling and mathematical analysis in MATLAB and systems simulation in Simulink.
 Assessed by the Lab Portfolio (EA2p). - Understanding and applying a systems approach to digital signal processing including signal sampling systems for analogue signals such as speech and filter design.
 Assessed by the Design Project (EA4p).

-Accreditation Outcomes (AHEP) Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2p) Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2p) Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3p) Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems (EA4p) Assessment: Examination (60%) Portfolio (30%) Project (10%) Resit Assessment: Examination (100%) Assessment Description: Student mastery of the material will be assessed using an online on-campus invigilated examination of 2 hours duration.
-60% Portfolio - A portfolio of evidence of completing 15 MATLAB Exercises graded by MATLAB Grader will be presented.
-Students need to complete 10 of the 15 exercises to pass the module.
-(30%)
+Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2p)

+Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2p)

+Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3p)

+Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems (EA4p)

+Assessment: Examination (60%)

+Project (10%)

+Laboratory 1 (5%)

+Laboratory work (5%)

+Assessment Description: Student mastery of the material will be assessed using an online on-campus invigilated examination of 2 hours duration.
+60%

+Portfolio - A portfolio of evidence of completing a number of MATLAB Exercises graded by MATLAB Grader will be presented.
+These exercises will be graded weekly starting from teaching week 3.